somya-ranjan/catalog-fe-assignment/README.md

 ## Live Demo

-You can view the live demo of the application [here](https://catalog-fe-assignment.onrender.com/).
+You can view the live demo of the application <a href="https://catalog-fe-assignment.onrender.com/" target="_blank" rel="noopener noreferrer">here</a>.